Accessibility, planar graphs, and quasi-isometries: Introduction

 \subsection{Acknowledgements}

 I am grateful to Panos Papasoglu for bringing this problem to my attention and for his continuous support during this project.
-I also thank Martin Dunwoody, Agelos Georgakopoulos, and Bruce Richter for helpful correspondence.
+I also thank Martin Dunwoody, Agelos Georgakopoulos, and Bruce Richter for helpful correspondence, as well as Davide Spriano and Dawid Kielak for feedback.